akankshaa-s/MultiModal_Cursor_Controller/README.md

 Pull requests are welcome.
 For significant changes, open an issue first to discuss what you would like to change.

 ## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Team Members: Akanksha S, Ananya R, Dhanya M Bhatt, Nireeksha B.